stryker-mutator/stryker-mutator.github.io/blog/2022-12-15-hacktoberfest-with-stryker.md

 - Chore: [Improve pipeline performance](https://github.com/stryker-mutator/stryker-net/pull/2269)
 - Chore: [Removed hard coded references to command line](https://github.com/stryker-mutator/stryker-net/pull/2268)

-## Mutation testing elements (report)
+### Mutation testing elements (report)

 - Feat: [Replace bootstrap with tailwind](https://github.com/stryker-mutator/mutation-testing-elements/pull/2160)

-## See you next year?
+### See you next year?

-Given the big success of this years hacktoberfest hackathon we will for sure organise one next year as well!
-The hackathon will be hosted in The Netherlands but is setup as a hybrid event so can be joined online as well.
+Given the success of this year's hackathon, we will also organize one next year!
+This hackathon takes place in The Netherlands and Belgium, so be sure to join if you are in the neighborhood.

-# Stryker.NET 3.1
+## Stryker.NET 3.1

-The new Stryker.NET is packed with a lot of new awesome features 🚀
+The new Stryker.NET is packed with a lot of new excellent features 🚀

-## Test whole solution
+### Test whole solution

 A long awaited feature is finally here!